Hopeman: The village

 The village was founded around 1805 by Laird William Young of Inverugie who brought displaced Gaelic families from Campbelltown to establish a fishing industry in Hopeman.
 The settlement was expanded with the building of a harbour in 1865 by Admiral Archibald Duff of Drummuir.
 The harbour was used as a fishing port and Hopeman stone from the nearby Greenbrae and Clashach quarries were shipped from the harbour.
 The old part of Hopeman has a grid-iron street layout.
 The main part of the village is set back from the beach and there is a village green with playing fields, a playground and a skate park).
 The B9012 passes west to east to the south of the village.

 The main street, Harbour Street, runs north to south from the harbour to its junction with the B9012.

-During the summer the village organises a hugely popular gala which runs for a whole week.
-Activities range from traditional sandcastle competitions through to rock concerts, fancy dress parades, Songs of Praise and an Arts and Craft Fete.
-2014 will see the village celebrate the 40th anniversary of its gala, which will commence on 19 July.
+During the summer months, the village organises a gala which runs for a whole week.

 Hopeman Golf Course is to the east of the lodge and includes the famous 12th hole, named Prieshach, where the green is located within a cove named Clashach 100 ft below the level of the tee box.

 Phayrelands is to the west of the village on the main road towards Cummingston.